 Socialization

-One of the best tips is to start socializing your hamster at a young age.
-This means exposing your hamster to a variety of situations and people on a regular basis to get him used to being around people.
-Socialization will make your hamster feel more comfortable interacting with you and make training easier.
+One of the best tips is to start socializing your hamster from an early age.
+This means exposing your hamster to a variety of situations and people on a regular basis, so that it can get used to being around people.
+Socialization will help your hamster to feel more at ease when interacting with you, making it easier to "train".

 Environment

 The right environment is crucial to helping your hamster feel safe and relaxed.
-Make sure his cage is large enough and equipped with accessories such as toys, pipes and ladders to keep him mentally stimulated.
+Make sure his cage is large enough and equipped with accessories such as toyspipes and ladders for mental stimulation.

 Also consider adding nesting material so your hamster can hide and sleep comfortably.